bcohenboulakia/nbworkshop/README.md

 ### Branches

-You can create as many branches as you want, but only two branches are used by _nbworkshop_ for generating student notebooks:
+Branches are specfic to the Github integration.
+One can create as many branches as needed, but only two branches are used by _nbworkshop_ for generating student notebooks:
  * The `main` branch is the one that triggers conversions.
 It contains the corrected versions and the necessary resources.
 It can also contain other materiels, which is ignored.
  * The `Students` branch is generated automatically.
 Its content must not be modified, as it is fully rewritten each time a conversion occurs.
 It contains the same content (including subdirectories structure) as the directories monitored in `main` branch, except that solutions are removed from the Notebooks, whether for code or for questions in the text.
 If an original Notebook's filename ends with the configured `tutor_postfix`, this postfix is replaced by `student_postfix` in the converted Notebook's filename.
 If the original name does not end with `tutor_postfix`, the `student_postfix` is simply appended to the base name.
 No additional characters (such as underscores or spaces) are inserted automatically; the exact format is entirely determined by the postfix values set in the configuration.